Brown marmorated stink bug,

 Quick Facts

-- Brown marmorated stink bugs are pests of fruit trees, vegetables, and field crops.
-They tend to migrate into agricultural crops from overwintering locations.
-Infestations in adjacent crops can also be a source after the area containing the infestation is harvested.
+- Brown marmorated stink bugs are pests of fruiting plants, vegetables, and field crops.
+They tend to migrate into agricultural crops from overwintering locations, and infestations in adjacent crops can also be a source after harvest.
+This pest is considered a nuisance when they aggregate indoors in large numbers.

 - The odorant released by stink bugs is stored in scent glands on the underside of the thorax and back of the abdomen.
 The odors are released and produce a concentrated cilantro-like smell when the stink bug is killed or disturbed.

 Brown marmorated stink bug adult.
+Note the white bands on the antennae.
 Brown marmorated stink bugs are an invasive insect pest from Asia and are considered pests of fruit trees, row crops, and are often a nuisance pest invading homes in cooler months.
 Image credit: Susan Ellis, Bugwood.org

 Egg mass of brown marmorated stink bug.
 Image credit: Susan Ellis, Bugwood.org